 4) Clustering the query suggestions in an organized fashion, and;

 5) Describing the relationship between query suggestions and submitted queries to improve the experience of a searcher.

 Some of the algorithms that Microsoft tells us could be used to identify query suggestions:

 2) A query log session algorithm – This algorithm also looks at query logs, but it looks for other search terms that may have been used in the same query session.
-If many people who search for [salt water fishing] also look for [surf fishing] in the same query session, that may be considered a good candidate query suggestion.
+Many people searching for [salt water fishing] also look for [surf fishing] in the same query session, which may be considered a good candidate query suggestion.
 This algorithm may also look at those related key phrases and look at search results associated with them, and attempt to extract key phrases from top search results from those queries.
 The focus of this algorithm is to find relevant query suggestions that “reflect[s] the search intentions of the user.”
 This approach means that query suggestions that may not contain the original query terms may be suggested.

 Query Suggestions might be:

 4) Functional or semantically similar suggestion cluster terms.

 Queries are determined to be related if the queries:

 2) Appear in a substantial number of user query sessions, and;